kmarkus/rFSM/doc/README.txt

   thus highly portable and embeddable.
 Being a Lua domain specific language, rFSM inherits the easy extensibility of its host language.

-  The following example shows a simple hello\_world example:
+  The following shows a simple hello\_world example

+  [file:example1.png]

   return rfsm.composite_state:new {